 Create App Engine Development Docker

-After I asked on Stackoverflow, and thanks to user dhauptman giving me the direction, I was able to create the Dockerfile that can spin up a docker container with Google Cloud SDK and running Go App Engine development environment.
+After I asked on Stackoverflow, and thanks to dhauptman giving me the direction, I was able to create the Dockerfile that can spin up a docker container with Google Cloud SDK and running Go App Engine development environment.
 Here is the Dockerfile:

 To save the trouble of typing the docker run parameters.
 I also created a docker-compose.yaml file.
 But it’s not really necessary if you have only one Docker container to run.